eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Middle Ear & Mastoid

 A history of significant nausea, emesis, or severe vertigo from previous surgical procedures, including a stapes operation on the contralateral ear, is a strong indicator that the patient will have a similar reaction after a stapes operation.
 Use of a transderm scopolamine patch placed postauriculary on the contralateral side the night prior to surgery imparts significant antiemetic properties.

 The patient should be counseled as to the surgeon's specific postoperative instructions, including avoidance of nose blowing, sneezing, and allowance of water into the ear canal.
-Documenting the risks of a stapes operation is helpful from a medicolegal standpoint; the risks of stapes include, but are not limited to permanent and complete hearing loss, facial paralysis, permanent or temporary taste alterations, tinnitus, vertigo, tympanic membrane perforation, infection, and failure of the surgery to improve hearing.
+Documenting the risks of a stapes operation is helpful from a medicolegal standpoint; the risks of such surgery include, but are not limited to, permanent and complete hearing loss, facial paralysis, permanent or temporary taste alterations, tinnitus, vertigo, tympanic membrane perforation, infection, and failure of the surgery to improve hearing.

 Intraoperative Details